Gehstock/Mist_FPGA/Arcade_MiST/Midway-Taito 8080 Hardware/Checkmate_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Balloon Bomber to MiST by Gehstock
+-- Arcade: Checkmate to MiST by Gehstock
--- 24 May 2021
+-- 26 May 2021
 --
 ---------------------------------------------------------------------------------
 --